 Protein, as mentioned above, is part of almost every food.
 However, the crucial "amino acid profile" of the food varies drastically from food to food.
 Some great protein sources. which don't only contain great amounts of protein, but also other nourishing nutrients, are: hemp, spirulina nuts and seeds in every form and shape, legumes (such as lentils, white beans and lupins), whole grains and pseudo-grains (such as quinoa, oats and whole spelt), as well as veggies and microgreens.
 Can you believe that leek sprouts contain 4.8g protein per 100g?
 This is almost twice the amount of potatoes.

-The chart below gives you a great overview over the protein sources, I always keep as a staple at home.
+The chart above gives you a great overview over the protein sources, I always keep as a staple at home.

 1. Book: Vocational Training "Nutritionist" (2020): Reading material: Akademie für Sport und Gesundheit.